tillg/chat-langchain/README.md

 ## Todo / backlog

-* Move from poetry to `requirements file` - as poetry is too complex for a hobby programmer like me.
-Maybe that's already done, but I have to test it... ❓
 * Find out ifthe `_scripts` directory is needed.
 * Server component should list the available models so client offers option to choose
 * Server component offers different _brainz_, i.e. sites that have been scraped and ingested

+## Done
+* 2024-04-24 Move from poetry to `requirements file` - as poetry is too complex for a hobby programmer like me.
+* 2024-04-22 Simplify the original project and get it running fully locally

 ## Running locally